digital-asset/daml-katacoda/getting-started/build-and-run/3_build_ui.md

-In order to connect the UI code to this DAML, we need to run a code generation step:
+In order to connect the UI code to this DAR file, we need to run a code generation step:

 ```
 daml codegen js .daml/dist/create-daml-app-0.1.0.dar -o daml.js